JoelOtter/termloop/README.md

 - Loading entities from ASCII art
 - Loading colour maps from images
 - Loading level maps from JSON
+- Optional 'pixel mode' - draw two 'pixels' to a terminal character, doubling screen height at the expense of being able to render text.
 - Pure Go - easy portability of compiled games, and cross-compilation built right in.

 *To see what's on the roadmap, have a look at the [issue tracker](https://github.com/JoelOtter/termloop/issues).*